-It probably occured to you that the golden hour, or magic hour, is some kind of sacred moment for every photographer.
-So much that they all advise to choose this particular moment to get out and shoot.
+It probably occurred to you that the golden hour, or magic hour, is some kind of sacred moment for every photographer.
+So much so that they all advise choosing this particular moment to get out and shoot.
 I am not going to contradict them!
+That’s why I decided to create this article to give you my best golden hour photography tips, so you can make the most of it.

 What Is The Golden Hour?